juanardanaz/coffee-store/README.md

-# Responsive Delivery landing page
+# Responsive Coffe Store Landing Page

 This is a practise of a Coffe Store Landing Page, based on the design made by [Bedimcode](https://github.com/bedimcode).